piyushjo15/G34MBGRN/README.md

 3. SCENIC: This contains analysis for SCENIC+ analysis
 4. Retina: This contains scripts for analysis of snRNA-Seq and snATAC-Seq data for Retina
 5. Misc: This contains miscellaneous scripts
-6. File: This contains some files required by other scripts
+6. Files: This contains some files required by other scripts